phylotastic/phylotastic/admin/first_year_report.md

 Our original proposal enumerated use-cases targeted toward specialists, scientists with non-specialized needs for trees, educators, and the general public.
 Though we will continue to pursue all of these directions, we expect to shift more emphasis to the least critical uses of phylogeny.
 This is partly due to a recognition that subtrees obtained from available tree sources are often not of sufficient quality for the most critical uses.
 From an arbitrary list of species names, we find good coverage on a per-species basis, but sometimes poor resolution of the tree topology, e.g., a recovered subtree might contain 90 % of the requested species, but often with polytomies that render the tree considerably much less useful than one obtained from the literature.
 Obtaining a tree from the literature is a task that requires effort and specialized expertise: low-resolution trees remain useful for users who are not specialists.

-In the image shown of the genus Passerina, for instance, we recover the 7 expected species, including the Blue Grosbeak (P. caerulea), which was classified in a different genus (Guiraca) until rather recently.
-The image of the Painted Bunting (P. ciris)  is enlarged and hides the Rose-bellied Bunting (P. rositae) behind it.
-This tree essentially reflects the taxonomy only, and does not represent that the Painted Bunting and the Varied Bunting (P. versicolor) likely form a clade, as do the Blue Grosbeak and the Lazuli Bunting (P. amoena; e.g., see Klicka, et al., The Auk 118(3):611–623, 2001).